+the expenses deducted to arrive at net income are entirely unrelated to future-oriented investment.
 In fact, net income is computed after deducting the substantial expenses associated with R&D, which is by definition future-oriented.
-During 1992-2019, for example, total R&D expenditures for EU public firms totalled about 42% of total net income.
+During 1992-2019, for example, total R&D expenditures for EU public firms totalled about 43% of total net income.
 Therefore, net income at best measures the amount available for CAPEX and additional R&D.

-Following Fried and Wang (2019), we compute a measure of income available for investment, "R&D-adjusted net income," which adds a firm's R&D expenses (net of its effective tax rate) back to its net income.11 Net shareholder payouts as a percentage of R&D-adjusted net income appear quite low.
+Following Fried and Wang (2019), we compute a measure of income available for investment,

+"R&D-adjusted net income," which adds a firm's R&D expenses (net of its effective tax rate) back to its net income.
+11 Net shareholder payouts as a percentage of R&D-adjusted net income appear quite low.

 Figure 6 shows the cumulative payouts and cumulative net payouts against the background of cumulative net income and cumulative R&D-adjusted net income.
 During 1992-2019, net share-holder payouts by EU public firms amounted to only 11% of R&D-adjusted net income.
-After net shareholder payouts, these firms would have had €6.1 trillion available for CAPEX, R&D, and other investment by the end of 2019, even had they started the period with cash balances of zero.
-In the most recent decade, net shareholder payouts by EU public firms were 29% of R&D-adjusted net income, close to the 33% reported for US public firms during 2007-2016 (Fried and Wang, 2019).
-After net shareholder payouts during 2010-2019, EU public firms would have had €2.6 trillion available for CAPEX, R&D, and other investment.
+After net shareholder payouts, these firms would have had €6.3 trillion available for CAPEX, R&D, and other investment by the end of 2019, even had they started the period with cash balances of zero.
+In the most recent decade, net shareholder payouts by EU public firms were 28% of R&D-adjusted net income, close to the 33% reported for US public firms during 2007-2016 (Fried and Wang, 2019).
+After net shareholder payouts during 2010-2019, EU public firms would have had €2.7 trillion available for CAPEX, R&D, and other investment.

 As a robustness check, we also performed the analysis using a sample of firms headquartered in the top-four EU economies: Germany, France, Italy, and Spain.
-We find that during 1992-2019, shareholder payouts amounted to €2.1 trillion, accounting for the majority of the EU shareholder payouts and about 57% of these firms' cumulative net income.
+We find that during 1992-2019, shareholder payouts amounted to €2.1 trillion, accounting for 57% of these firms' cumulative net income and 65% the EU shareholder payouts.
 However, net shareholder payouts by firms from the top-four EU economies amounted to only 11% of their cumulative net income and 9% of their cumulative R&D-adjusted net income.
 In the most recent decade, shareholder payouts amounted to 62% of net income, but net shareholder payouts amounted to 37% of net income and 27% of R&D-adjusted net income.
 At these levels, EU firms, altogether or just those from the largest economies, do not appear to be deprived of capital for investment and innovation.